 Books on editing

-Here’s a few helpful books on editing.
+Here are a few helpful books on editing.
 If you know of any others, please share!

 Stein On Writing, Sol Stein